|Structural Biochemistry - URA 2185 CNRS|

 Our research activities are oriented towards the study of the three-dimensional structure and ligand-binding specificity of proteins by X-ray crystallography, protein biochemistry, microcalorimetry and molecular modeling techniques.
-Current research subjects in the lab include the structural and functional studies of different enzymes (protein kinases and phosphatases) involved in bacterial cell signaling, glycosidases and glycosyltransferases of biomedical relevance, and hypothetical mycobacterial proteins of unknown function that could represent new potential therapeutic targets for drug design.
-The principal research subjects are described below; further information on these and other topics can be found in our Web page: http://www.pasteur.fr/recherche/unites/Bstruct.
+Current research subjects in the lab include the structural and functional studies of (1) proteins involved in bacterial cell signaling, (2) glycosidases and glycosyltransferases of biomedical relevance, and (3) mycobacterial proteins that could represent new potential therapeutic targets for drug design.
+Some research subjects are described below; further information on these and other topics can be found in our Web page: http://www.pasteur.fr/recherche/unites/Bstruct.

 Trypanosomal enzymes (P.M.
 Alzari)